 Disclaimer: The views expressed in this article solely belong to the author and do not necessarily represent those of The Fresh Toast.

 If you see a warm glow in the West, that is just me gloating over the results of the various state marijuana initiatives.
 They all won handily.
 Plus Oregon decriminalized possession of small quantities of almost everything.
 And several major publications actually mentioned the “Drug War.”
+But did marijuana cost Trump the Election?

 A few months ago I speculated that Trump, having sold out to the prohibitionists like A. G. Bill Barr and Chief of Staff Mark Meadows and his major donor Casino Mogul Sheldon Adelson, would lose votes, and might lose the election.